mproffitt/BioWorkflow/README.md

-# BioWorkflow
-Standard workflow for Bio-informatics
+# Workflow for ChIPSeq Analyis